 Leading is arguably the most distinct trait of a ruler archetype.
 While others tend to avoid playing the role of a leader, Rulers are absolutely comfortable with volunteering to take charge.
 It's important to note that it's not the desire to lead that defines the Ruler archetype, but the actual quality of leadership that they're able to provide.Take The Archetype Quiz

-It's no wonder that Rulers are often the most fair and just out of their various groups of friends.
+It's no wonder that Ruler archetypes are often the most fair and just out of their various groups of friends.
 They're able to manage the expectations of others and grant direction towards maintaining order.

 While the people that surround Rulers fall prey to their brave frontiers, and assume them to be completely and entirely fearless, it's important to bear in mind that no one in this world is perfect.